-MUS 247 Applied Music-Private Instruction/2 cr. hrs./1/2 period/1/2 lec.
+MUS 247 Applied Music-Private Instruction/2 cr. hrs./1⁄2 period/1⁄2 lec.

-Course offers a private weekly lesson with an instructor and participation in student recitals and jury exams.
-A continuation of performance skills development.
+A private weekly lesson with an instructor as well as participation in student recitals and jury exams.
+A continuation of performance skills and development.
 (See MUS 145 for sections offered.)

-MUS 248 Applied Music-Private Instruction/2 cr. hrs./1/2 period/1/2 lec.
+MUS 248 Applied Music--Private Instruction/2 cr. hrs./1/2 period/1/2 lec.

-Course offers a private weekly lesson with an instructor and participation in student recitals and jury exams.
+A private weekly lesson with an instructor as well as participation in student recitals and jury exams.
 A continuation of performance skills development.
 (See MUS 145 for sections offered.)